bmfs22/datasciencecoursera/Week2_learningobjectives.md

 Sys.time() prints out the current time.
 POSIXct is just one number, that is, the number of seconds since 1970-01-01.
 POSIXlt is a list with categories that can be traced with the dollar sign. strptime() converts a date saved as a character string to a date/time object.
 However, you'll need to specify the format as an argument to the function.
 The format symbols can be found in the strptime() help page.

+***Cool lesson: "sapply" is great for quickly extracting info about columns in a data.frame, such as class names.
+Yay!***